DesignInTheBlack/Elevate/README.md

 │   ├── Yes → Design System Token
 │   └── No →
 │       ├── Property-Specific Validation Needed?
-│       │   ├── Yes → Syntax Token (Create a map file and define the syntax) │       │   └── No → PassThrough Token (This will NOT be validated)
+│       │   ├── Yes → Syntax Token (Create a map file and define the syntax or define directly in the propertyAttributeMap) │       │   └── No → PassThroughToken (This will NOT be validated)
 ```
 Note that passthrough tokens are not validated, can be used in either a map or directly in the propertyAttributeMap.